-Kerala Assembly adjourned after UDF protest over denial of motion on 'death threat' to Rahul Gandhi
+Kerala assembly adjourned after UDF protest over denial of motion on 'death threat' to Rahul Gandhi

 Satheesan further pointed out that police registered the case against Mahadevan only on Monday, several days after the alleged remarks were made.
 "This government is trying to protect that person.
 We have a strong objection to that," he added.

 Intervening, Speaker Shamseer said, "I also respect Rahul Gandhi.
-But this particular matter has no relevance to be raised on the floor of the House," adding that remarks made during a television debate could not be discussed in the Assembly.
+But this particular matter has no relevance to be raised on the floor of the House."
+The remarks made during a television debate could not be discussed in the Assembly, he added.

+Ignoring the protest, the Speaker proceeded with the calling attention motion and other business.

-Law Minister P Rajeev, while replying to a Calling Attention motion, took a dig at the protesting Congress MLAs, saying, "They have no love for Rahul Gandhi, otherwise they would have brought the matter to the House much earlier."
+While replying to a Calling Attention motion, Law Minister P Rajeev took a dig at the protesting Congress MLAs, saying, "They have no love for Rahul Gandhi, otherwise they would have brought the matter to the House much earlier."
 With protests intensifying, the Speaker adjourned the House for the day, stating it would resume on October 6.

 Addressing reporters outside the Assembly, Satheesan urged Chief Minister Pinarayi Vijayan to clarify whether the remark that Rahul Gandhi "would be shot in the chest was a trivial matter."
 He alleged that the government was "shielding" the BJP leader out of fear of the party and termed it "the latest proof of the unholy alliance between the BJP and CPI(M) in Kerala".